Henry M. Crane

 Henry Middlebrook Crane (June 16, 1874 – January 21, 1956) was an American engineer and pioneer in the automobile industry.
-He was president of Crane Motor Car Company, vice-president and engineer of Simplex Automobile Company, and designed the Pontiac Six motor for General Motors.
+He was the president of Crane Motor Car Company, vice president of engineering for the Simplex Automobile Company, and designed the Pontiac Six motor for General Motors.

 Crame also designed speedboat motors for three American Power Boat Association Gold Cup champions and three Harmsworth Cup winners.
 During World War I, he designed and oversaw the production of airplane engines for Wright-Martin which were used by both French and United States warplanes.
-He also chaired the Liberty Engine Test Committee and helped create Loening Aeronautical Engineering Corp. which developed and manufactured fighter planes.
+He also chaired the Liberty Engine Test Committee and helped create Loening Aeronautical Engineering Corporation, which developed and manufactured fighter planes.

-In its 1924 silver anniversary Issue, Automobile Trade Journal selected Crane as one of the "Creative Workers" who played a significant role in the development and advancement of the automobile.
+In its 1924 silver anniversary issue, the Automobile Trade Journal selected Crane as one of the "Creative Workers" who played a significant role in the development and advancement of the automobile.

 Early life

-Crane was born in New York City.
-He was the son of Elizabeth "Lily" Hoadley and Johnathan "John" Henry Crane, an officer of The Fidelity and Casualty Co. of New York City and a commissioner of the town of Jamaica in Queens, New York.
+Crane was born in New York City on June 16, 1874, to Elizabeth and Jonathan Crane.
+His father was an officer of The Fidelity and Casualty Company of New York and a commissioner of Jamaica, Queens.
 By 1892, his father was with the American Casualty Insurance and Security Company and came up with the idea of salary insurance.

-Crane attended various private schools before going to Phillips Exeter Academy.
-He attended the Massachusetts Institute of Technology, graduating with a B.S. in mechanical engineering in 1895 and a B.S. in electrical engineering in 1896.
-While there, he joined the Fraternity of Delta Psi (St. Anthony Hall), was secretary and treasurer of the Exeter Club, and was the scribe of The Technology Zoo.
+Crane attended private schools before going to Phillips Exeter Academy.
+He attended the Massachusetts Institute of Technology, graduating with a Bachelor of Science (B.S.) in mechanical engineering in 1895 and a B.S. in electrical engineering in 1896.
+While there, he joined the Fraternity of Delta Psi, was secretary and treasurer of the Exeter Club, and was the scribe of The Technology Zoo.